headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/sling-with-custom-project.md

 Here are some of its high-level capabilities:

 * Declarative description of an entire application or part of an application
-* Support for aggregating Feature Models into a single Feature model for simpler packaging and distribution
+* Support for aggregating Feature Models into a single Feature Model for simpler packaging and distribution
-* Easy application startup through the Feature Launcher
+* Easy application startup through the Feature Launcher or the Kickstarter

 ### What's a Feature Model project